cosmos/ibc/spec/ics-18-relayer-algorithms/README.md

 ### Motivation

 In the IBC protocol, a blockchain can only record the *intention* to send particular data to another chain.
 Physical datagram relay must be performed by off-chain infrastructure.
 This standard defines the concept of a *relayer* algorithm, executable by an off-chain process with the ability to query chain state, to perform this relay.

+### Definitions

+A *relayer* is an off-chain process with the ability to read the state of and submit transactions to some set of ledgers utilizing the IBC protocol.

 ### Desired Properties